zitadel/zitadel/docs/docs/guides/integrate/identity-providers/introduction.md

 ## Configure external IdPs at the organization level or on the default settings

-Deciding whether to configure an external Identity Provider (IdP) at the organization level or the instance level in ZITADEL depends on the scope of access and management you intend to provide.
+Deciding whether to configure an external Identity Provider (IdP) at the organization level or in the default settings in ZITADEL depends on the scope of access and management you intend to provide.
 Here’s when to choose each option:

 ### Create an external IdP on an organization